 - 1. Differentiate between disinfection and sterilization, as well as medical asepsis and surgical asepsis. - 2.
 Demonstrate the appropriate steps in preparing radiographic equipment to enter a surgical suite. - 3.
 Demonstrate the appropriate steps in scrubbing, gowning, and gloving in preparation to enter a surgical suite. - 4.
 Describe the use of a sterile drape in establishing and maintaining a sterile field. - 5.
 Define the term sterile corridor, and explain the significance of this concept. - 6.
 Explain the radiographer's responsibility for maintaining surgical aseptic technique in the surgical suite. - 7.
 Explain the radiographer's responsibility for radiation protection of the surgical team, the patient, and self in the surgical suite. - 8.
 Demonstrate an awareness of how to manipulate the various locks and controls on a mobile "C-arm" unit. - 9.
-Students will demonstrate an understanding of key introductory terms and concepts needed to safely work in a surgical suite by scoring a minimum of 85% on a written examination prior to starting their surgical observations. - 10.
-All 10 surgery observations/participations must be completed and signed-off before a student is eligible to have a surgical competency signed off.
+Demonstrate an understanding of key introductory terms and concepts needed to safely work in a surgical suite by scoring a minimum of 85% on a written examination prior to starting their surgical observations.